AnzhelikaTy/AnzhelikaTy/README.md

 ## Hi there 👋

 ### I'm Angelika Susemcik,
- ex-stewardess 🛫 and now a passionate self-taught front-end developer.
-I decided to go further, so currently my goal is to become full-stack 💪
+ ex-stewardess 🛫 and now a passionate self-taught **front-end developer**.
+I decided to go further!
+Currently my goal is to become **full-stack** 💪

 - 🎓 I started my journey in front-end development with SheCodes Worshops (Basics, Plus, Responsive) by Matt Delac